mkjanssen/discrete-structures/site/Math212_01Syllabus2022S.md

 #### Academic Integrity

 This course structure effectively models the way professional mathematicians conduct and share their research.
 Thus, we will abide by the Policy Statement on Ethical Guidelines[^1] adopted by the American Mathematical Society, in particular Section I on mathematical research and its presentation.
 As this statement describes, "[t]he knowing presentation of another person's mathematical discovery as one's own constitutes plagiarism and is a serious violation of professional ethics.
 Plagiarism may occur for any type of work, whether written or oral and whether published or not."
-When you present your work in this class, both orally and in writing, you must cite **any conversations** you have had about this problem with **anyone in the class**.
+When you present your work in this class, both orally and in writing, you must cite **any conversations** you have had about your problem with **anyone in the class**.
 Looking to **any resource** outside of the people in our class for information about the problems at hand constitutes plagiarism and will be reported to the Student Life Committee.

 [^1]: See [the AMS website](http://www.ams.org/about-us/governance/policy-statements/sec-ethics) for more: \texttt{http://www.ams.org/about-us/governance/policy-statements/sec-ethics}.